-In May 2008, Falcon received the RPS Scotia Report.
-The RPS Scotia Report has an effective date of March 31, 2008.
+The RPS Scotia Report provides resource estimates for the Makó Trough, Hungary has an effective date of March 31, 2008.
 RPS Scotia is the parent company of the Scotia Group.

 The RPS Scotia Report is compliant with NI 51-101.
 A copy of the RPS Scotia Report is available on SEDAR at www.sedar.com.